STATS 255 : Optimisation and Data-driven Decision Making

-Students must achieve a minimum of 45% in the Exam to pass the course.
+Students must score at least 45% in the final exam to pass the course.

 - Linear Programming (Weeks 1-4) - covers the formulation of linear programs, both algebraically and in Excel, and interpretation of the solutions.
 Integer programming models, transportation and transshipment problems are considered.

-- Decision Making and Data Analytics (Weeks 5-8) - covers decision trees, data manipulation and visualisation, and classification trees, random forests and naive Bayes for classifying data.
+- Decision Making and Data Analytics (Weeks 5-8) - covers decision trees, data manipulation and visualisation, quality control and six sigma models.

-- Simulation (Weeks 9-12) - covers modelling random processes in R, random number generation, with applications to queues, inventory management, revenue management and optimisation.
+- Modelling and Simulation (Weeks 9-12) - covers modelling random processes in R, with applications to queues, epidemic modelling, inventory management, revenue management and optimisation.

 Some lectures and tutorials will require students to bring a laptop or tablet running RStudio or RStudio.cloud.

-Lectures and tutorials will be available as recordings.
+Lectures and tutorials will also be available as recordings.

 The activities for the course are scheduled as a standard weekly timetable.